Arshiya28/Arshiya/AI Project.md

 ***Clustering Algorithm***

-Once the data preprocessing is performed,we performed clustering using five different clustering algorithms, including K-means,
+Once the data preprocessing is performed,we performed clustering using five different clustering algorithms,

-Agglomerative Clustering with Complete Linkage, Agglomerative Clustering with Single Linkage, Agglomerative Clustering with Average
+including K-means, Agglomerative Clustering with Complete Linkage, Agglomerative Clustering with Single Linkage,

-Linkage, and Birch Clustering to cluster our job postings dataset.
-After evaluating the results of each algorithm, we found that K-means
+Agglomerative Clustering with Average Linkage, and Birch Clustering to cluster our job postings dataset.After

+evaluating the results of each algorithm, we found that K-means clustering with 15 clusters provided the best performance,

-clustering with 15 clusters provided the best performance, with a Silhouette score of 0.039.
-Therefore, we used K-means clustering to
+with a Silhouette score of 0.039.
+Therefore, we used K-means clustering to assign labels to all of the job postings

-assign labels to all of the job postings in our dataset.
+in our dataset.

 Below is the table which shows the number of optimal clusters and Silhouette score of the five clustering algorithms: